Friday, May 20, 2011

 What were your considerations before getting your first tattoo?

-very easily covered also.
+I work in a secondary school so it had to be somewhere that when I wanted to show it off I could but that it could be very easily covered also.
 I don’t think I would go below my knees or above my shoulders, apart from my foot, especially because I’m working in a convent.
 Nuns don’t like tattoos, or piercings for that matter!

 What else do you consider before getting a tattoo?

 Well obviously who is doing it is a big deal.
 I would never go to anyone whose work I hadn’t seen or who hadn’t been recommended in some way.
-It’s nice to see the studio because
+It’s nice to see the studio because you can kind of get an inkling as to what they are like.

 Do you worry about how your skin will mature with tattoos?